knative/community/STEERING-COMMITTEE.md

 ## Composition

-The steering committee has 5 seats.
-Of these five seats, four (4) are Contributing seats, open to any project contributor, and one (1) seat is held by a KSC appointed end user seat.
-End user seat, is open to active end user community members whose company is listed in the [ADOPTERS](./ADOPTERS.MD) file.
+The Steering Committee has five (5) seats.
+Of these five seats, four (4) are elected Contributing seats, open to any project contributor, and one (1) is an [End User Seat](#end-user-seat) appointed by the Steering Committee.

 Steering Committee contributing members serve for 2-year terms, staggered in order to preserve continuity.
 End user member serves for 1-year term.
 Every year